-One of the first private equity deals to capture my attention, as an analyst, was the buyout of high-fashion women’s shoemaker Jimmy Choo.
-The deal, like the product of the company, was just plain sexy: In 2001, Phoenix Equity Partners purchased a GBP 9 million, 51-percent stake from Jimmy Choo (the co-founder of the company), and then sold it for five times as much to Lion Capital, another private equity firm, in 2004.1
+As an analyst, one of the first private equity deals to capture my attention was the buyout of high-fashion women’s shoemaker, Jimmy Choo.
+The deal, like the product of the company, was just plain sexy: In 2001, Phoenix Equity Partners purchased a GBP 9 million, 51% stake from Jimmy Choo (the co-founder of the company) and then sold it for five times as much to Lion Capital, another private equity firm, in 2004.1

-Those are some pretty impressive numbers, and there are similar, exciting stories of private equity deals that circulate at cocktail parties.
-However, the stories that are told with less zeal are those of private equity investments that perform poorly.
+Those are some pretty impressive numbers and there are similar exciting stories of private equity deals that circulate at cocktail parties.
+However, the stories told with less zeal are those of private equity investments that perform poorly.
 Nobody — neither the private equity fund manager, nor the private equity investor — wants to brag about the deal they lost.

-There is a wide dispersion of returns among private equity managers, and the best-performing managers (i.e., the top quartile, or top 25 percent) tend to have returns that are substantially better than the rest of the pack.
-One explanation for this dispersion is that private equity is an inefficient asset class and offers opportunities for experienced private equity managers — who are adept at finding the right companies — to create substantial value.
+There is a wide dispersion of returns among private equity managers, and the best-performing managers (i.e., the top quartile, or top 25%) tend to have returns that are substantially better than the rest of the pack.
+One explanation for this dispersion is that private equity is an inefficient asset class and offers opportunities for experienced private equity managers, who are adept at finding the right companies, to create substantial value.

 Aside from potential return enhancement, which is what draws most investors to the space, there are many factors to consider before embarking on a private equity investment program:

 Private equity investments are generally only available to qualified purchasers (i.e., investors with $5 million or more in investable assets).
 If you are a qualified purchaser, keep in mind that private equity funds also have high minimum investment requirements, ranging from $250,000 on the low end to as high as $10 million.